 Understanding the Builder's 1-2-10 Warranty

 The most widely used standard in new home construction is the 1-2-10 warranty structure.
-This tiered system is offered by most major builders and is even mandated by law in several states.
+This tiered system is still considered the U.S. industry standard for 2026 and is offered by most major builders, often backed by third-party warranty companies like 2-10 HBW or StrucSure.

 Here's how each tier breaks down: